Top 17 Best Christmas Markets in the UK

 In this guide, I’ve brought you the top 17 Christmas markets in the UK.
-I’ve included events in England, Scotland, Wales and Northern Ireland, so you’ve got plenty of choice.
+I’ve included events in England, Scotland, Wales, and Northern Ireland, so you’ve got plenty of choices.

-Jump in your sleigh, fill your sack and join us.
-Today, Travelness are ho-ho-hoing all the way to the biggest and best Christmas markets in the UK!
+Jump in your sleigh, fill your sack, and join us.
+Today, Travelness is ho-ho-hoing all the way to the biggest and best Christmas markets in the UK!

 1. Manchester Christmas Market

 I reckon Manchester Christmas Market is the best Christmas market in the UK.
 I absolutely love the place, and I used to visit every year.

 Unlike most of the events we’ve featured later on our list, it’s not really just one market.

 Instead, it’s a collection of lots of different markets, all spread throughout the city.
 For the duration of its stay, the event absolutely dominates the city center, and you can’t wander around Manchester without seeing its stalls and stores.
 Most Christmas markets are only in small pockets of cities, but that’s not the case with this one.